 Secondly, because of this very real threat, Jesus went into hiding.
 But He wasn’t hiding out of fear.
 We know that He was able to walk through violent crowds without receiving even a scratch (Luke 4:28-30).

 He was hiding because it was not yet His time.
 Passover was His time, and it was fast approaching.
-In fact, John reports nothing in his Gospel account between Jesus going into hiding at the end of Chapter 11, and then His coming out of hiding in preparation for the Passover in the beginning of Chapter 12.
-Jesus knew the Cross was next.
+In fact, John reports nothing in his Gospel account between the Lazarus event and Passover preparation except Jesus going into hiding.
+Jesus knew the Cross – His time – was next.

 vs 16: Upon hearing that Jesus would not be deterred from going to Lazarus, Thomas “knew” that they were all going to die.
 (His followers’ early death was not at all part of His plan.)